handbook

 Missed Work while Absent

-All missed work, tests, or quizzes are due on the first day the student returns to class, unless otherwise agreed upon with the teacher and noted on the Pre-Arranged Absence form.
+All missed work, tests, or quizzes are due on the first day the student returns to class, unless otherwise agreed upon with the teacher.
 Work submitted after this time will be subject to Fideles’ late work policy.
 Work missed can be seen in Family Portal Homework and Lesson Plans, or it will be designated as “missing” in the Gradebook.

 See Academic Policies for specific policies regarding missed work and late penalties.